Mujhe Insaaf Chahiye: Plot

 Malti (Rati Agnihotri), a young girl from a middle-class family meets Suresh Rai (Mithun Chakraborty), who is the son of a well-known lawyer Dayashankar Rai (Danny Denzongpa).
-After dating each other for some time, she finds that she is pregnant.
-When Suresh refuses to marry Malti and she decides against aborting the baby, her parents throw her out and disown her.
-Left alone, she decides to take Suresh to court.
-She is supported in this fight by Shakuntala (Rekha), a lawyer who works for woman's rights, who also has an illegitimate daughter from Dayashankar Rai.
-The case gets much publicity and public support as well as the judge rules in Malti's favour.
-At this point however, Malti refuses to marry Suresh and decides to raise the child on her own.
-In the meantime, Shakuntala dies of a heart attack and Malti promises her to take care of her daughter, and carry on Shakuntala's work.
+After a brief romance Malti finds out that she is pregnant.
+When Suresh refuses to marry her and she decides against aborting the baby, her parents disown her.
+Malti decides to take Suresh to court.
+She is supported in this fight by Shakuntala (Rekha) a lawyer who works for women's rights and has an illegitimate daughter from Dayashankar Rai.
+The case gets much publicity and public support as well.
+The Judge rules in Malti's favour but Malti refuses to marry Suresh and decides to raise the child as a single mother.
+In the meantime Shakuntala dies of a heart attack and Malti promises to take care of her daughter as well.

-Years later, Suresh and his wife Jayshree (Ranjeeta), now married for some years and still childless, run into Malti again.
-It turns out that she has been raising her son all by herself and he has turned out to be a very talented and well-adjusted young and smart boy.
+Years later, Suresh who is married to Jayshree (Ranjeeta) runs into Malti.
+It turns out that her son is a talented boy.
+It is time for Suresh to gracefully own up for his mistake.